To vote in Iowa, you must be registered to vote.

 - Claim the right to vote in any other place.

 Voters who want their names to appear on the election registers on election day should pre-register to vote by 5 p.m.
+15 days before the election in which you wish to vote.

 Any voter registration form that is postmarked no later than 15 days before election day is considered on time even if it is received after the voter pre-registration deadline.